3 Sources

 1

 .
-The platform currently has no plugin ecosystem or established community, and Cloudflare integration introduces friction for those preferring to self-host1
+The platform currently has no plugin ecosystem or established community, and Cloudflare integration introduces friction for those who prefer to self-host or host elsewhere.
+When self-hosting, there is currently no support for sandboxed plugins1

 .
-Despite these limitations, De Valk stated he plans to develop "on and with EmDash," signaling early industry support1
+Despite these limitations, De Valk stated he plans to develop "on and with EmDash"1

 .
-The project raises significant questions about how AI is reshaping software design and whether applications can be migrated by instructing AI to replicate needed functionality1
+The project raises fundamental questions about how AI is reshaping software design and whether applications can be migrated by instructing AI to replicate needed functionality1

 .Summarized by